junecastillote/Ms365UsageReport/README.md

 ## How to Get the Script

-If you only plan to use the script, you can [*download the latest release*](https://github.com/junecastillote/Ms365UsageReport/releases).

-Otherwise, you can fork, [*clone*](https://github.com/junecastillote/Ms365UsageReport.git), or [*download*](https://github.com/junecastillote/Ms365UsageReport/archive/main.zip) the script from the [*repository*](https://github.com/junecastillote/Ms365UsageReport).
+[*Clone*](https://github.com/junecastillote/Ms365UsageReport.git) or [*download*](https://github.com/junecastillote/Ms365UsageReport/archive/main.zip) the script from the [*repository*](https://github.com/junecastillote/Ms365UsageReport).
 After downloading, extract the files to your preferred location.

-### Files List

-- `Get-Ms365UsageReport.ps1` - this is the main script file.
-- `config_template.yaml` - this is the configuration file template.
-- `LICENSE` - the license document for this repository.
-- `README.md` - this document that you are reading right now.
-- `.gitattributes` and `.gitignore` - ignore these files, they don't affect the script.

 ## Configuration